Matrix multiplication

 A matrix (plural: matrices) is a rectangular array of numbers arranged in rows and columns.
-Matrices are commonly used to organize information and perform structured calculations.
-On the ACT, matrices are tested as a procedural skill—you are expected to apply rules accurately rather than understand advanced theory.
+Matrices are used to organize information and perform structured calculations.
+On the ACT, matrices are tested as a procedural skill - you’re expected to apply the rules accurately rather than use advanced theory.

 A matrix is written using brackets, like this: